calledit/metric_depth_video_toolbox/README.md

 - [depthcrafter_video.py](depthcrafter_video.py) Converts video in to metric depth video using depthcrafter and a metric depth reference video.

 ### Viewing 3d video
 [3d_view_depthfile.py](3d_view_depthfile.py) is a 3d viewer that can be used to either view 3d video in a open3d window.
 Or to render 3d video from novel perspectives in to new video.
+See README banner for example render.

 ### Masking tools
-- [create_video_mask.sh](create_video_mask.sh) Creates a mask vidoo that masks of all humans in a video.
+- [create_video_mask.sh](create_video_mask.sh) Creates a mask video that masks of all humans in a video.
 - [apply_inpainting.sh](apply_inpainting.sh) Removes logos or overlays from video using ML inpanting.

 ## RGB encoded metric 3D depth video format